realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     import kotlinx.coroutines.*

     fun main() {
        var x = 0
+       val lock = Any() // Doesn't matter what the type is.
+It's just used as a lock or "flag" to synchronize the threads.

+	   println("\nFixed Thread Update Problem using Atomic updates (synchronized)")

-        val job1 = GlobalScope.launch {
+	   val thread1 = Thread {
-            for (i in 1..10) {
+          for (i in 1..NUMBER_OF_CYCLES) {
-                println("Coroutine 1: $i")
-                delay(1000)
+	   		 synchronized(lock) {  // <-- `synchronized` tells the execution to wait here until the lock is released.
+	   		    // This block is "locked" so another thread can't update `x` until the current thread is finished. x++
+	   		    println("Thread 1: i=$i, x=$x")
+	   		 } // <-- The lock is released here at the end of the synchronized block.
+	   		 Thread.sleep(10) // milliseconds
 	   	  }
 	   }
-        val job2 = GlobalScope.launch {
+	   val thread2 = Thread {
-            for (i in 1..10) {
+	   	  for (i in 1..NUMBER_OF_CYCLES) {
-                println("Coroutine 2: $i")
-                delay(1000)
+	   		 synchronized(lock) {
+	   			x++
+	   			println("Thread 2: i=$i, x=$x")
 	   		}
+	   		Thread.sleep(10) // milliseconds
 	   	  }
-        runBlocking {
-            job1.join()
-            job2.join()
 	   }

+	   thread1.start()
+	   thread2.start()
+	   thread1.join()
+	   thread2.join()

+	   println("Final value of x: $x, should be ${NUMBER_OF_CYCLES * 2}")
     }

     main()

     // Output:
+    //	Fixed Thread Update Problem (Atomic updates)
+    //	Thread 1: i=1, x=1
+    //	Thread 2: i=1, x=2
+    //	Thread 1: i=2, x=3
+    //	Thread 2: i=2, x=4
+    //	Thread 2: i=3, x=5  // <-- Notice that the order of the output is inconsistent, as the threads are running concurrently.
+    //	Thread 1: i=3, x=6
+    //	Thread 1: i=4, x=7
+    //	Thread 2: i=4, x=8
+    //	Thread 2: i=5, x=9
+    // ...
+    //	Thread 2: i=98, x=195
+    //	Thread 1: i=98, x=196
+    //	Thread 2: i=99, x=197
+    //	Thread 1: i=99, x=198
+    //	Thread 2: i=100, x=199  // <-- Notice the value of `x` IS consistently incrementing, as the updates are `atomic`.
+    //	Thread 1: i=100, x=200
+    //	Final value of x: 200, should be 200

     ```
   - Live Code Example: [How Coroutines Work in Kotlin](src/main/kotlin/coroutineExample.kt)

 - ## Conclusion
   - The "paradigms" are not "better" or "worse" than each other, they are just different ways to structure the
     "state" and "behavior" of the program.
+  - Different aradigms can be used together to create a program that is easier to understand and maintain.
+  - Paradigms are not frozen and are constantly evolving as new ideas are added to the software development
+    methods to make creating software easier and more effective.
+  - Each paradigm has their own trade-offs and costs that must be considered when
+    choosing which paradigm is appropriate for a particular problem.
+Sometimes, the best solution is the simplest one.
+  - Paradigms are not "dogma," and should not be followed blindly, but should be used as a guide to help
+    structure and organization the program to be easiest to understand and change.
+  - Paradigms "one-size-fits-all," and should be chosen based on the requirements of the problem
+    and the experience of the programmer or team.
-  - The "paradigms" are not "mutually exclusive," and can be used together to create a program that is easier to
+  - Paradigms are not "independent," and are often used together to create a program that is easier to
     understand and maintain.
-  - The "paradigms" are not "static," and are constantly evolving as new ideas are added to the "paradigms" to
-    make them more effective and easier to use.
-  - The "paradigms" are not "perfect," and have their own "trade-offs" and "costs" that must be considered when
-    choosing which "paradigm" to use for a particular program.
-  - The "paradigms" are not "dogma," and should not be followed blindly, but should be used as a guide to help
-    structure the "state" and "behavior" of the program.
-  - The "paradigms" are not "one-size-fits-all," and should be chosen based on the "requirements" of the program
-    and the "experience" of the programmer.
-  - The "paradigms" are not "independent," and are often used together to create a program that is easier to
-    understand and maintain.
-  - The "paradigms" are not "static," and are constantly evolving as new ideas are added to the "paradigms" to
-    make them more effective and easier to use.
-  - The "paradigms" are not "perfect," and have their own "trade-offs" and "costs" that must be considered when
-    choosing which "paradigm" to use for a particular program.
-  - The "paradigms" are not "dogma," and should not be followed blindly, but should be used as a guide to help
-    structure the "state" and "behavior" of the program.
-  - The "paradigms" are not "one-size-fits-all," and should be chosen based on the "requirements" of the program
-    and the "experience" of the programmer.
-  - The "paradigms" are not "independent," and are often used together to create a program that is easier